Lucyjpjones/lj-fscr/README.md

     > **Note:** The repository name and output numbers that you see on your computer, representing the total file size, etc, may differ from the example I have provided above.

-8. Either store your sensitive data in your environment settings or add an env.py file to your workspace (more details below).
+8. Either store your sensitive data in your environment settings or add an env.py file to your workspace (More details above).

    > **Note:** Contact the site owner if you want more information on the environment variables that have been included.